ZhannaSargsyan/BodyLine/README.md

+-- This project was developed and tested using Replit to simulate and debug the anthropomorphic body movements in C++ --

 # OOCatcher Project

 An implementation of an anthropomorphic body simulation that can catch objects and throw snowballs.
+This project fulfills the requirements of CS 323 Advanced OOP at the American University of Armenia.

 ## Overview

 The OOCatcher project implements an anthropomorphic body using line segments and generates a sequence of moves to: